• Skip to primary navigation

 Ingredients

-Veggies: This lamb curry has bell peppers, onions, carrots, garlic, spinach and diced tomatoes, so you get tons of nutrients.
-You can use fresh or frozen versions of the bell peppers, onions or carrots.
-The spinach is optional.
+Veggies: This lamb curry has bell peppers, onions, carrots, garlic, spinach, and diced tomatoes, so you get tons of nutrients.
+You can use fresh or frozen bell peppers, onions, and/or carrots.
+The tomatoes are from the can for ease, but fresh tomatoes are another option.
+Spinach is optional but adds extra nutrients and flavor.

 Spices: Curry powder, ginger, salt, pepper, and cayenne pepper are the spices in the recipe.
 Be sure to use fresh spices for maximum flavor.
-The curry isn't very spicy, so add cayenne pepper, hot sauce or red pepper flakes if needed.
+If the curry powder isn't spicy, add cayenne pepper, hot sauce, or red pepper flakes if needed.

-Diced tomatoes: Use no salt added diced tomatoes to keep the sodium levels low and prevent it from being too salty.
+Diced tomatoes: Use no-salt-added diced tomatoes to keep the sodium levels low and prevent the curry from being too salty.
+Make sure to add the tomatoes with their juices.

-Coconut milk: Any type of coconut milk will be good in this lamb curry.
-I prefer a full fat version so the curry is thicker.
+Coconut milk: Any type of coconut milk will be good in this lamb curry recipe.
+Full-fat version is preferred, so the curry is thicker.
 You can use canned coconut milk or coconut milk from a carton.
+And see below if you'd rather use yogurt in place of coconut milk.

-I like to buy a two pound lamb shoulder and have the butcher remove the fat and cube it for me.
-I left the bone in while cooking for extra richness and removed before serving, but you can discard it before cooking if desired.
+I bought a 2-pound bone-in lamb shoulder and had the butcher remove the fat and cube it for me.
+I added the bone to the pot while the curry was cooking for extra richness and removed it before serving, but this is not at all necessary.

 Cost of Recipe